"""

 clbit : Clbit, optional

 The classical bit to be added.
-If given none, a new Clbit will be generated.
+If None is provided, a new Clbit will be generated.

 Returns